Whimsy Stick

 Core why-it-fails questions

 Because ignoring the jump does not address the arousal state driving it.
 The dog is flooded with excitement and the physical act of jumping is the discharge.
-Removing your attention withholds one form of reward.
-By contrast, it does nothing to lower the body arousal.
-True behavior change requires three things.
-First, lowering baseline arousal through structured drive outlets.
-Plus building impulse control under real arousal.
-Then teaching a specific incompatible behavior.
+Removing your attention withholds one form of reward but does nothing to lower the body arousal.
+True behavior change requires three things: lowering baseline arousal through structured drive outlets, building impulse control under real arousal, and teaching a specific incompatible behavior.

 No, and it often makes the problem worse.
 For high-drive dogs, physical contact during excitement can read as engagement rather than correction.
 The more reliable approach is removing all social reward the instant jumping begins, and rewarding the first moment all four paws are on the ground.